 Location: 55 Cyril Magnin St, San Francisco, CA 94102

-Details: A refined take on Thai classics, Kin Khao pairs regional recipes with California ingredients.
-Casual vibe
+Details: A refined take on Thai classics, Kin Khao pairs

 with punchy, authentic flavors.

-What to Order: Hor mok mushroom mousse, rabbit green curry, caramelized pork belly, black rice pudding.
+What to Order: Hor mok mushroom mousse, rabbit green curry,

 5. Le Comptoir at Bar Crenn